mad4j/book-mdpc/examples/volume1/coraline/README.md

 ---
 # Coraline (2009)

-Animazione, Ragazzi, Fantascico
+Animation, Family, Fantasy

-## Il film in breve
+## Plot
 An adventurous girl finds another world that is a strangely idealized version of her frustrating home, but it has sinister secrets.

 [details](https://www.imdb.com/title/tt0327597/)